BonnierNews/flappy-wasp-game/README.md

 This is a guide for making Flappy Wasp Game.
 Just follow this guide and at the end you will have created a game!

-## **Before you start**

-- Please visit the links to p5.js's documentation if you get stuck!
-- If you still don't get it; you can view the complete code snippet for each step if you click **"Cheatcheet: Complete code"**.

 ---